Yelp/elastalert/docs/source/ruletypes.rst

 ``pagerduty_v2_payload_source_args``: If set, and ``pagerduty_v2_payload_source`` is a formattable string, Elastalert will format the source based on the provided array of fields from the rule or match.

+``pagerduty_v2_custom_details``: List of keys:values to use as the content of the custom_details payload.
+Example - ip:clientip will map the value from the clientip index of Elasticsearch to JSON key named ip.
+If not defined, all the Elasticsearch keys will be sent as a custom detail field named "information".

 PagerTree
 ~~~~~~~~~